- All Things to Do

 - West Beach - This popular beach was named one of the 10 Best Beaches for Families by Parents Magazine in 2011.
 Covered picnic shelters and grills make this southernmost tip of Lake Michigan a great spot for a picnic.
 Fishing is available at nearby Long Lake and the 2.5 miles of easy to moderate trails entice hikers.
 From Memorial Day through Labor Day, lifeguards are on duty and a small fee is charged for parking.

-- Lake View - The only area in the national park with picnic shelters overlooking the lake, Lake View gives visitors a fantastic view of Lake Michigan.
+- Lake View - (CLOSED due to erosion) The only area in the national park with picnic shelters overlooking the lake, Lake View gives visitors a fantastic view of Lake Michigan.
 Located in Beverly Shores.
 Parking is limited.

 - Dunbar Beach - This beach, as well as Lake View, is located near the historic Century of Progress homes, which were built for the 1933 World’s Fair to showcase modern architectural design and new technology.
 This beautiful beach has limited parking.